reyincyber/Hacktify-CS/SQL Injection (SQLi)/readme.md

 The application executed raw SQL queries without sanitization, allowing Union-based SQL Injection.

-- Appending `id=1' UNION SELECT username, password FROM users--` resulted in the display of admin credentials.
+- Appending `?id=1' UNION SELECT username, password FROM users--` resulted in the display of admin credentials.

 ### Let’s Trick ‘em!

 SQL Injection was possible by altering input values, exploiting the logic of authentication queries.

 - Each input field was tested by entering a single quote (') to detect SQL errors.
 The application returned error messages upon inputting the single quote, indicating potential SQL injection points.
-- While checking the Source Code (Ctrl + U), I discovered the following payload 1' || '1'='1on line 103 of the source code.
+- While checking the Source Code (Ctrl + U), I discovered the following payload `1' || '1'= '1` on line 103 of the source code.
 - I used the payload  in both the email and password fields resulted in a successful login, confirming the vulnerability.

 ### Booleans and Blind!